-Our lead product candidate is PGN-EDO51, an EDO peptide-conjugated exon 51-skipping PMO, that we are developing for the treatment of DMD patients with mutations amenable to treatment with an exon 51 skipping approach.
-DMD is a debilitating X-linked recessive muscle-wasting disease, predominantly affecting boys.
-It is one of the most prevalent rare genetic diseases globally, with up to 15,000 DMD patients in the United States and approximately 25,000 DMD patients in Europe.
-Approximately 13% of patients with DMD have mutations that are amenable to treatment with an exon 51-skipping therapy.
+Our lead product candidate is PGN-EDO51, an EDO peptide conjugated to a PMO therapeutic cargo, which we are developing for the treatment of DMD patients with mutations amenable to an exon 51-skipping approach.
+DMD is a debilitating X-linked recessive muscle-wasting disease that predominantly affects boys, and arises due to the presence of mutations in the gene encoding dystrophin, a protein necessary for normal muscle function.
+It is one of the most prevalent rare genetic diseases globally, with up to 15,000 DMD patients in the United States, approximately 25,000 DMD patients in Europe and 5,000 in Japan.
+It is thought that 13% of patients with DMD have mutations that are amenable to treatment with an exon 51-skipping therapeutic approach, and thus the estimated exon 51 patient population is approximately 2,000 in the United States, 3,200 in Europe and 700 in Japan.
 DMD patients typically succumb to cardiac and respiratory failure in their late teens or early twenties.
 There is no cure for DMD and there are no treatments that have clinically demonstrated a meaningful impact on disease progression.

 PGN-EDO51 is designed to splice out exon 51 of the dystrophin pre-mRNA, resulting in the restoration of the open reading frame of the dystrophin transcript and the production of a shortened, yet functional dystrophin protein.
-In wild-type NHP studies, at tolerable doses, we have observed the most potent exon skipping compared to any approved therapeutic or known developmental candidate across target tissues, including the heart and diaphragm.
-In addition, our NHP studies established greater head-to-head activity of PGN-EDO51 compared to R_6G -PMO, which we believe is structurally equivalent to Sarepta's SRP-5051, the most clinically advanced peptide-ASO conjugate.
-At a dose of 10 mg/kg, PGN-EDO51 exhibited approximately as much exon skipping activity as a 3-fold higher dose, i.e., 30 mg/kg, of R_6G -PMO.
+In wild-type NHP studies, at tolerable doses, we have observed the most potent exon 51 skipping based on a cross-trial comparisons with publicly-available data for any approved therapeutic or known developmental candidate across target tissues, including the heart and diaphragm.
+These cross-trial comparisons were conducted with data published by Sarepta Therapeutics for EXONDYS 51® (eteplirsen), and by Dyne Therapeutics for DYN-251.
+In addition, in our head-to-head NHP studies, we observed that PGN-EDO51 had greater activity than R6G-PMO, which we believe is structurally equivalent to Sarepta's SRP-5051, the most clinically advanced peptide-ASO conjugate.
+At a dose of 10 mg/kg, PGN-EDO51 exhibited approximately as much exon skipping activity as a 3-fold higher dose, i.e., 30 mg/kg, of R6G-PMO.
 Our preclinical work also indicated that PGN-EDO51 was generally well-tolerated at target dose levels.
-We anticipate filing our CTA for this product candidate in to initiate a Phase 1 study of PGN-EDO51.
+Following the review of our preclinical dataset by Health Canada and their its authorization of our CTA, we initiated a Phase 1 clinical trial of PGN-EDO51 in the second quarter of 2022, and anticipate delivering topline data from this trial by the end of 2022.